soldiers training on the beach in a group carry a bot overhead on a cloudy day

 High injury risk.

-Strength reduces the cost of work
+Strength Reduces the Cost of Work

 That means:

-Less fatigue per movement
+• Less fatigue per movement

-Better posture under load
+• Better posture under load

-More reserve capacity when stress is high
+• More reserve capacity when stress is high

 This matters during long days, extended operations, and repeated efforts.
+Strength does not replace conditioning.
+It makes conditioning more effective.

-Injury prevention is a strength issue
+Injury Prevention is a Strength Issue

 Ignoring strength while demanding high workloads is one of the fastest ways to increase injury rates.
+This is why many effective tactical training systems prioritize strength first.
+The Combat Fitness training plans do this deliberately.
+Strength is treated as infrastructure, not decoration.

 Not all strength transfers equally.